 Dinner: At the hotel with coffee and water included; other beverages available for purchase.

 Evening: At leisure.
 You might like to have a rejuvenating soak in the hotel’s thermal springs.

 Activity note: Walking on forest trails and hanging bridges; wear comfortable clothing and closed-toe walking shoes.
 It is not mandatory to bring anything to donate to the school and/or the children.
-However, anyone wishing to do so might consider bringing a few basic school supplies such as pencils and erasers, pens, colored markers, etc. to donate during the visit.
+However, anyone wishing to do so might consider bringing a few basic school supplies such as pencils, erasers, pens, colored markers, children's books in Spanish, etc. to donate during the visit.